Skip to main content

 Our Team

-Our team of board-certified pediatric gastroenterologists is complemented by highly trained nurse practitioners, two registered dietitians, and Inflammatory Bowel Disease (IBD) and celiac educators.
+Our team of board-certified pediatric gastroenterologists is complemented by highly trained nurse practitioners, registered dietitians, and Inflammatory Bowel Disease (IBD) and celiac educators.
 We work closely with our state-of-the-art endoscopy unit staff as well as motility laboratory staff.

 Pediatric anesthesiologists provide anesthesia for all endoscopy patients, which is a minimally invasive procedure that is used to diagnose a number of gastrointestinal issues including celiac disease.